CleanSurvival: Automated data preprocessing for time-to-event models using reinforcement learning: Methodology

 \subsection{Survival analysis}

 Three survival analysis models were carefully selected to integrate into \texttt{CleanSurvival}, each chosen for its unique strengths and applicability to a variety of survival analysis scenarios.

-\begin{description} \item[Cox proportional hazards] This widely-used model \cite{Davidson-Pilon2019} is valued for its interpretability, allowing researchers to quantify the impact of different factors on the hazard rate.
-Its assumption of proportional hazards can be a limitation in some cases. \item[Random survival forest] The RSF model \cite{sksurv} is an ensemble method based on decision trees, offering robustness to nonlinearities and interactions in the data.
-Its non-parametric nature makes it a flexible choice when the underlying relationships in the data are not well understood. \item[DeepHit neural network] This deep learning model \cite{lee2018} leverages the power of neural networks to capture complex patterns and interactions in survival data.
+\begin{description} \item[Cox proportional hazards] This widely-used model \citep{Davidson-Pilon2019} is valued for its interpretability, allowing researchers to quantify the impact of different factors on the hazard rate.
+The core assumption of this model is that the hazard ratio between any two individuals is constant over time (the proportional hazards assumption).
+While violations of this assumption can lead to biased or uninterpretable estimates in standard analysis, our pipeline search explicitly optimises for the downstream C-index.
+Consequently, the chosen preprocessing transformations (such as feature selection or imputation) may indirectly help mitigate severe violations. \item[Random survival forest] The RSF model \citep{sksurv} is an ensemble method based on decision trees, offering robustness to nonlinearities and interactions in the data.
+Its non-parametric nature makes it a flexible choice when the underlying relationships in the data are not well understood. \item[DeepHit neural network] This deep learning model \citep{lee2018} leverages the power of neural networks to capture complex patterns and interactions in survival data.
+It is a specialised form of deep neural network, which, instead of a single risk score, estimates a discrete probability mass function over fixed time intervals.
 Its ability to model multiple competing risks makes it particularly well-suited for scenarios where individuals may experience different types of events. \end{description}